 Indoor & Outdoor Classrooms

-Classrooms, particularly in the Early Years, are laid out in a circular fashion around common green and outdoor spaces, allowing for hands-on learning about our world and the environment, creating the type of social, collaborative learning space that is proven to increase student engagement.
+Classrooms, particularly in the Early Years, are laid out in a circular fashion around a beautiful outdoor space and play area, allowing for hands-on learning about our world and the environment, creating the type of social, collaborative learning space that is proven to increase student engagement.
 Outdoor areas, designed to utilise sustainable cooling methods, allow all students to enjoy as many days outside as possible.
-Outdoor learning for group projects, class projects and social learning facilities are supported by optimisation of organic plantation and greenery.
+Outdoor learning for group projects, class projects and social learning facilities are supported by optimisation of organic plantation and greenery; tended to and nurtured by our students.

 Learning Hubs, Research Workshops and Makerspaces